Topics The 11th Japan-Taiwan Pharmaceutical Exchange Conference" was held.

 The issues of drug lag and drug loss have been highlighted in recent years, and we believe that it is necessary to establish a mechanism to attract investment and improve patients' access to medicines by making transparency and predictability clearer and making the pharmaceutical market more attractive through cooperation between the public and private sectors.

-In addition, we visited NHIA the day after the Taiwan-Japan Pharmaceutical Exchange Conference and exchanged views on a better insurance system.
+In addition, the day after the Taiwan-Japan Pharmaceutical Exchange Conference, we visited the NHIA and exchanged views on a better insurance system.

 The conference is scheduled to be held in Japan in 2024.
 It is my hope that the public and private sectors will further develop their collaboration to date, promote regulatory harmonization and cooperation regarding pharmaceuticals and medical devices in Japan and Taiwan, and mutual understanding of each other's regulatory systems, and build a system in the public and private sectors that can deliver products to patients who need them as quickly as possible.

-( Tatsuya Koyama and Shingo Ikegami, Taiwan Team, Asia Subcommittee, International Committee)
+( Tatsuya Koyama and Shingo Ikegami, International Affairs Committee, Taiwan Team, Asian Affairs Committee)